-How Much Water For The Dogs?
+How Much For Dogs?

 Don’t leave your dog behind; they will appreciate the outdoor travel.
 As you bring them, remember to carry their water as well.
 Dogs don’t drink so much but having a few liters in store for them is nice.
 Water consumption for dogs is quite subjective and depends on weight.